legit-gaming/legit-gaming.github.io/PracticeExercises.md

 ### 4. Use Alerts
 **Exercises:** <br>
 A.  Create an alert that shares a message of your choice with a user <br><br>
-B.  Create an alert within a function that describes a state or country you want to visit.
-The function should accept one parameter that represents the state or country. <br>
+B.  Create an alert to the user, which includes a variable.<br>

 <br>